inehemiasm/Vibe-coding-Trivia-App/ARCHITECTURE.md

 All ViewModels inherit from `BaseViewModel<S : UiState, I : UiIntent, E : UiEffect>`.
 - **UiState**: Represents the entire state of the screen at any given time.
 - **UiIntent**: Represents user actions or events that trigger a state change.
-- **UiEffect**: Represents one-time side effects like navigation, showing a toast, or playing a sound.
+- **UiEffect**: Represents one-time side effects like navigation or showing a snackbar.

 ---